Updated March 2019

 3 – Buy More, Save More

 If you are starting your stash, then you probably want to buy more than a couple diapers at once.
 Many online retailers offer a quantity discount.

 I don’t recommend just buying any old batch of 24 brand-name diapers off of your local classifieds site.
 You never know how they were maintained or what kind of wear and tear might not be obvious in the pictures.
 What I recommend you do is keep your eyes peeled for a stash of brand-new or almost-brand-new diapers on your local Facebook swap and shop group, Kijiji or Craigslist.

 Say what?!
-At least here in Montreal, I see these come up fairly often.
+Cloth diapers don’t end up working for everyone.
 Parents either were gifted or purchased a fancy set of diapers, but for any number of reasons, they decided not to use them.
 I’ve seen listings for diapers with tags still attached or diapers that have only been prepped and not used.
 They are always listed for significantly less than retail.
-If you think the price is too high, you have nothing to lose by sending the seller an offer!
+If you think the price is too high, you have nothing to lose by sending the seller a polite offer!

 6 – Take a Second… to buy Seconds

 A “Seconds Sale” is when manufacturers sell off their less-than-perfect diapers.
-There may be cosmetic flaws or imperfect stitching, but the diapers are still high quality and, in my opinion, a better bet than ShopDiaper and co.
+There may be cosmetic flaws or imperfect stitching, but the diapers are still good quality and very functional.

 7 – Buy Colours That Have Gone Bye Bye

 You might think you don’t have a chance, but I know lots of Mamas who have scored big in online giveaways (myself included).
 I have a Giveaway Round Up right here that you can bookmark, and don’t forget to check out Cloth Diaper and Babywearing Giveaways on Facebook.